 I'm on the top floor.
 I think it looks like a ski lodge, although there are no mountains around. :)

-was delicious -- like 5 different kinds of cheese on one plate.
-Lunch was, well, not that great -- 2 cheese sandwiches and a whole tomato (to be eaten like an apple, if you can do it neatly).
+2 cheese sandwiches and a whole tomato (to be eaten like an apple, if you can do it neatly).
 But dinner was usually awesome -- always hot soup (yeah! hot food!) and a hot meal like schnitzel, meatballs, or something like that with mashed potatoes and a salad.
 I was so psyched to eat something cooked, I ate every morsel every night!